judka-uriel/uriel-book/uriel_en.md

-But the midrash Pirkei DeRabbi Eliezer [29:2](https://www.sefaria.org/Pirkei_DeRabbi_Eliezer.29.2) asserts that Avraham summoned Shem, son of Noach, and on Yom Kippur Shem performed circumcision upon Avraham and upon his son, Ishmael.
+But the midrash Pirkei DeRabbi Eliezer [29:2](https://www.sefaria.org/Pirkei_DeRabbi_Eliezer.29.2) asserts that Avraham summoned Shem, son of Noah, and on Yom Kippur Shem performed circumcision upon Avraham and upon his son, Ishmael.
 In any case, the circumcision was performed by non-Jews.